-- Expanding traditional outreach methods.
-Think outside the box: Go to libraries, hair salons, daycares, ball games, etc. - Scheduling meetings at times and locations that are convenient and accessible for minority and LEP communities.
-Ex: day time and evenings at community centers and places of employment. - Employing different meeting sizes and formats. - Search North Carolina Division of Workforce Solutions Community Resource Guide to locate community, faith based, educational, employment, and social service groups to implement public engagement strategies that reach out specifically to members of affected minority and/or LEP communities. - · Coordinating with community- and faith-based organizations, educational institutions, and other entities - Providing opportunities for public participation through means other than written communication, such as personal interviews or use of audio or video recording devices to capture oral comments. - Considering radio, television, or newspaper ads on stations and in publications that serve LEP populations.
+- Expanding traditional outreach methods. - Providing for early, frequent and continuous engagement by the public. - Use of social media and other resources as a way to gain public involvement. - Coordinating with community- and faith-based organization, educational institutions, and other entities to implement public engagement strategies that reach out specifically to members of affected minority and/or LEP communities. - Providing opportunities for public participation through means other than written communication, such as personal interviews or use of audio or video recording devices to capture oral comments. - Considering radio, television, or newspaper ads on stations and in publications that serve LEP populations.
 Outreach to LEP persons could also include audio programming available on podcasts.